 For the fascinated tourist-historian interested in staying in a piece of Las Vegas history, unique options abound both on the Strip and downtown.
 These five historic Las Vegas hotels blend both luxury and antiquity (at least by Vegas standards) and should not be overlooked.

 Update: Because we’re awesome people, we wanted to give you a resource to save off your next hotel stay.
-Visit a site like CouponGo to see coupon codes that’ll save you up to 40% off your next trip: http://coupongo.org/expedia-promo-code/
+Visit a site like CouponJournal to get a hotel promo code that’ll save you up to 40% off your next trip:

 5. The Golden Gate Hotel and Casino